masterj7874/Bank_Marketing/README.md

 20 - nr.employed: number of employees - quarterly indicator (numeric)
 Output variable (desired target):
 21 - y - has the client subscribed a term deposit? (binary: 'yes','no')

+#Conclusion:
+From the EDA and model selection part we can clearly identify duration playing an important attribute in defining the outcome of our dataset.
+It is absolute that the more the leads are interested in starting a deposit will have higher number of calls and the call duration will be higher than the average.
+We have also figured out that job and education also acts as a crucial deciding factor and influences the outcome alot.

+Here are the few recommendations for the bank than can help improve the deposit rate:

+- Classify job roles based on corporate tiers and approach all tier 1 employees within few days after the campaign commences.
+- Listen to the leads and extract more information to deliver the best deposit plan, which can increase the duration of calls and that can lead to a deposit.
+- Approaching the leads during the start of new bank period(May-July) will be a good choice as many have shown positive results from data history.
+- Tune the campaign according to the national econometrics, don't chanelize the expenses on campaign when the national economy is performing poor.